ExoticCandyC/eclibc/README.md

 ## Documentation

-Wiki pages are planned to be added to the git repository, and an official website is planned to be generated that will host a begginer friendly C tutorial, beginner friendly C++ tutorial and a comprehensive guide on how to use eclibc in both C and C++<br />
+[Wiki](https://github.com/ExoticCandyC/eclibc/wiki) page has started it's developement and over time I will complete the documentation inside the wiki pages.

-Considering my tight schedule and the fact that this project is a solo project, there is no expected date for the aforementioned documentations.
+Soon, a stand-alone website will be created as the homepage for the ECC project, including this library.
+Begginer friend C and C++ tutorials and tutorials on how to use this library will be hosted on that site.

 ## Benchmark tools